ethereum/ethereum-org-website/src/content/edn/learn/javascript-client-libraries/index.md

 ---
-title: Javascript client libraries
+title: Javascript API libraries
 description:
 lang: en
 sidebar: true
 sidebarDepth: 3
 ---

-# Javascript client libraries
+# Javascript API libraries

 In order for a dapp to interact with the Ethereum blockchain (i.e. read blockchain data and/or send transactions to the network), the web app must connect to an Ethereum node/client.